 You’ll have the choice to select from either North American, Europe, Asia, or Oceania.
 So, you’re going to want to choose a region the one closest to you, which should help you find the lowest ping rate and hopefully, reduce the network lag.

 Absent or outdated drivers could also be the reason that you’re experiencing Fortnite lag.
 This is because missing or bad graphics card drivers could be causing the FPS drops that cause stuttering, while bad network card drivers could be causing an internet lag issue.

-Therefore, it’s important to make sure that all your drivers are updated and to update the ones that aren’t.
+Therefore, it’s essential to make sure that all your drivers are updated and to update the ones that aren’t.

 You can do this manually, by downloading the most reason version of the drivers from your manufacturer and installing them to your PC.
 However, this method requires a bit more time and know-how.